This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Hoop Houses Can Accelerate Plant Growth

 While cool-season veggies thrive during winters, warm-season veggies require an entirely different environment for growth.
 Excessively high or low temperatures can result in the slow growth of plants.
-But with a hoop house, since you can control the growing conditions, the plants can grow faster.
+But with a hoop house, the plants can grow faster since you can control the growing conditions.

 However, one may observe differential growth of crops near doors or vents in the hoop house.
 This is normal and generally happens due to the slight difference between the microclimates within the hoop house.

-Not just for gardeners, but a hoop house offers a myriad of benefits to farmers as well.
+Not just for gardeners, but a hoop house also offers many benefits to farmers.
 I wrote a blog highlighting all the different benefits of a hoop house and the various purposes it can be used for.
 You can read it here.

 So, are you ready to raise a hoop house?
-If yes, I have a video that offers you a step-by-step guide on building a polytunnel or hoop house kit.
+If yes, I have a video offering a step-by-step guide on building a polytunnel or hoop house kit.
 Watch it below.